pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 [Tutorial Menu](https://github.com/pslucas0212/RedHat-Satellite-VM-Provisioning-to-vSphere-Tutorial)

 In our previous multi-part tutorial we covered an end-to-end scenario for provisioning RHEL VMs from Satellite to a VMWare cluster.
 In that series we had the Satellite installer install and configure both DNS and DHCP services on our Satellite server.
-Often you will need to integrate Satellite with an existing DNS and DHCP services in your organization.
+Often you will need to integrate Satellite with an existing "external" DNS and DHCP services in your organization.

 In this tutorial we will provided step-by-step instructions to integrate external DNS and DHCP services to a Satellite server.
-The steps in this example are an extenstion to our previous multi-part tutorial [How to provision a RHEL VM from Red Hat Satellite](https://www.redhat.com/en/blog/how-provision-rhel-vm-red-hat-satellite).
+The steps in this example are an extension to our previous multi-part tutorial [How to provision a RHEL VM from Red Hat Satellite](https://www.redhat.com/en/blog/how-provision-rhel-vm-red-hat-satellite).

-Steps used in installing and configuring the base DNS and DHCP services on a separte server used in this tutorial are covered in the appendix section of this article
+Steps used in installing and configuring the base DNS and DHCP services on a separate server used in this tutorial are covered in the appendix section of this article.

 ## Satellite DNS Integration